-For the fiscal years ended September 30, 2012, 2011, and 2010, we incurred a net loss of \$39.2 million, \$34.2 million, and \$23.7 million, respectively.
-Our operating results for future periods are subject to numerous uncertainties and we cannot assure you that we will not continue to experience net losses for the foreseeable future.
-If we are not able to increase revenue and reduce our costs, we may not be able to achieve profitability.
+For the fiscal year ended September 30, 2013, net income was \$5.0 million.
+For the fiscal years ended September 30, 2012, and 2011, we incurred a net loss of \$39.2 million, and \$34.2 million, respectively.
+Our operating results for future periods are subject to numerous uncertainties and we cannot assure you that we will not experience net losses in the future.
+If we are not able to increase revenue and reduce our costs, we may not be able to achieve profitability in future periods.